Support for York High School

 York Student Enrichment Team (YSET), Friends of York Baseball, York Distinguished Alumni Program and Alumni Association, York Garden Project, Stadium Turf and Lighting Projects

-The D205 Foundation proudly supports York High School.
-As the only high school in our district, all of our students benefit from the resources, programs and initiatives that are supported by the generous donations directed towards the D205 Foundation.
+Foundation 205 proudly supports York High School.
+As the only high school in our district, all of our students benefit from the resources, programs and initiatives that are supported by the generous donations directed towards Foundation 205.

 $50,000 DONATED TO FUND TECHNOLOGY FOR THE NEW BUSINESS INCUBATOR LAB

-The D205 Foundation was excited to be a primary source of initial funding for York's new Business Incubator program.
-Offered to juniors and seniors, this class allows students interested in business ntreprenership to research, develop and launch their own business. to 's funding will purchase two manual lathes and two manual mills for the new Manufacturing Lab.
-In early 2019, post bid process, machines have been purchased and placed in the lab.
+Foundation 205 was excited to be a primary source of initial funding for York's new Business Incubator program.
+Offered to juniors and seniors, this class allows students interested in business entreprenership to research, develop and launch their own business.

 $80,000 DONATED TO FUND EQUIPMENT IN THE NEW MANUFACTURING LAB

-The Foundation's funding will purchase two manual lathes and two manual mills for the new Manufacturing Lab.
-In early 2019, post bid process, machines have been purchased and placed in the lab.
+Foundation 205's funding purchased two manual lathes and two manual mills for the new Manufacturing Lab.

 Since 2015, York STUDENTS HAVE BEEN THE benefICIARY of $200,000 in enhancements!